mrbraden56/SpeechEnhancement/README.md

     <img src="https://miro.medium.com/max/1182/1*OOTqBsjpuXyfYJVdPxWtBA.png" alt="Logo" width="1100" height="500">
   </a>

 This is an implementation of <a href="https://arxiv.org/pdf/1609.07132.pdf">A Fully Convolutional Neural Network for Speech Enhancement</a>.
-This research paper presents a method for speech enhancement that can enhance the quality of hearing for hearing aid users.
+This research paper presents a method for speech enhancement that can enhance the quality of understanding speech for hearing aid users.
+As input, the model takes 8 frames of a noisy spectrogram and outputs the corresponding clean frame.
+This way the clean frame will have the time and frequency dependencies of the current frame and the past 7.
+The biggest challenges faced in this project was understanding how to efficiently train and evaluate a model.
+As a college student, I do not have access to 100 GPU's so I had to be very methodical on how I approached this.

 The model I trained in this repo was also used in a web app for speech enhancement in my senior design class and you can see that <a href="https://github.com/jrhaxton/JayHear">here</a>.

 <!-- RESULTS! -->
 ## Results